The Importance of VIN

 - How many people have owned the vehicle over time

-- If it has been part of a taxi service or fleet
+- If the vehicle has been part of a taxi service or fleet

 Can VIN Numbers Be Faked?

-Yes they can – and this is one of the main reasons why you may want to have our service decode a VIN for you before you buy a used car.
-Technology, including 3D printers, is available that allows crooks to print out very realistic-looking VIN plates and install them on a problem vehicle.
+Yes they can – and this is one of the main reasons why you may want to have VehicleHistory.com generate a vehicle history report for a VIN before you buy a used car.
+Technology, including 3D printers are available that allows crooks to fabricate a very realistic-looking VIN plate which someone could then install on a vehicle with a history of problems.

 Is It Legal To Decode A VIN Number?